|

 had also an interesting way of dealing with the songs written

 for his bands.
-He told his staff of writers, musicians and producers
+He told his staff of writers, musicians and

-though Petrus had some thoughts about giving each band a personal
+obvious.
+Even though Petrus had some thoughts about giving

-profile it was hard to detect anything else than vague difference
+each band a personal profile it was hard to detect anything

-between them.
-Generally High fashion and B. B. & Q band
+else than vague difference between them.
+Generally High fashion

-had a more funky style than Change, but once again, it was most
+and B. B. & Q band had a more funky style than Change,

-often hard to tell.
-The tracks of all the albums a specific
+of all the albums a specific could easily have been switched

-could easily have been switched between them and nobody would
+between them and nobody would have never noticed.

 A